Place and the 3 Ds

 Now that we’ve all mastered the value game and have become proficient shapers of behavior, there is no reason that we aren’t well on our way to developing a massive repertoire of practical and novel proactive and passive behaviors with our dogs.
 “Sit”, “Down”, “Here”, “Sit Pretty”, “Place”, etc, all of these cues can be conditioned with the tools we’ve learned to use to this point.
 I will often spend months restricting myself to reward based systems with my young dogs.
 Of all the cues I teach in this time, none is more valuable to me than “place”.

 For me, “place” will always begin on an elevated platform.
 There are several commercial variations of the platforms available to the public; these are commonly known as place boards.
-A place board should large enough for the dog to lay down on without hanging off, but not so large that the dog can choose a section of the board to lay on.
+A place board for the home should large enough for the dog to lay down on without hanging off, but not so large that the dog can choose a section of the board to lay on.
 It must be high enough that it easily delineated from the ground, but not so high that it can’t be easily accessed by the dog.
 As a stand-alone command, “place” has plenty of use, but its real value is as a training aid.
 I use the place board to introduce several concepts to the dog like remote access of the reward, and the “3 Ds (duration, distance, and distraction).
+When using the place command with gun dogs I will often opt for a smaller board that will give the dog less opportunity to lay down.

 Remote access of the reward